TTomilin/HASARD/results/plotting/README.md

 ## Output

-All scripts save their plots to the `results/figures/` directory (not `results/plotting/figures/`).
+All scripts save their plots to the `results/figures/` directory.
 File formats include:
 - PDF for publication-quality plots
 - PNG for web/presentation use
 - GIF for animated visualizations